zencart/documentation/content/user/running/memory_limit.md

 In some environments, changing your PHP version can reset your memory limit setting.
 Go to the [version page](/user/admin_pages/tools/server_info/) after updating PHP to verify the setting of your PHP Memory Limit.

-The process of updating your PHP memory is server-specific:
+The process of updating your PHP memory is server-specific, depending on whether your hoster uses PHP Selector, MultiPHP Manager or some other mechanism.
+See [PHP Configuration](/user/upgrading/php_configuration/) for more information on setting PHP configuration.

-- Some hosts running cPanel provide PHP Selector, which has a page for PHP Options
-- Some hosts running cPanel provide MultiPHP INI Editor
-- Some hosts use `php.ini` files

 Your hoster likely provides a knowledge base with instructions.
 Contact your hoster if you are unsure how to proceed.